steveshogren/blog-source/source/_posts/2015-03-14-pattern-matching-case-study.markdown

 your domain to its essence.

 For reasons like this, when I have to build something with a rich domain, I grab for F#.
-F# continues to be one of my favorite languages best suited to get done lots of high quality work.